-MATH111 Numerical Geometry
+MATH111M Numerical Geometry

-An applied course in Euclidean geometry stressing calculator manipulation and problem solving.
-Topics include linear, area and solid measures involving US and SI units, solutions of linear equations, proportional relationships, congruent and similar figures, properties of polygons, circles and ellipses.
-Prerequisite: satisfactory placement test scores as defined by mathematics faculty, or one year of college prep algebra with a grade of "C" or better or MATH080 with a grade of "C" or better.
-Offered every semester.
+This is an applied course in Euclidean geometry stressing calculator manipulation and problem solving.
+The topics include linear, area, and solid measures involving US and SI units, solutions of linear equations, proportional relationships, congruent and similar figures, properties of polygons, circles, and ellipses.
+Prerequisites: Successful completion of: MATH090M with a grade of "C" or better, satisfactory placement test scores, or permission from the Mathematics Program Coordinator, the Department Chair, or a full time mathematics faculty member.